 With the eSIM being soldered deep into the device hardware, mobile ecosystem stakeholders have to answer a vital question:

 How to remotely provide mobile connectivity to a genuinely offline eSIM-enabled device, while enhancing the user experience subscribers were used to with traditional SIMs?

-This article will present the three different user-friendly options to activate remotely an eSIM-equipped consumer such as smartphones, connected PCs, smart watches….
+This article will present the four different user-friendly options to activate remotely an eSIM-equipped consumer such as smartphones, connected PCs, smart watches….